Rari-Capital/docs/docs/yag/README.md

        1. User approves tokens to `RariFundProxy` by calling `approve(address spender, uint256 amount)` on the ERC20 contract of the desired input token where `spender` is `RariFundProxy` (to approve unlimited funds, set `amount` to `uint256(-1)`).

        2. To get the necessary approval data (a signature from our trusted signer allowing the user to use our ETH for gas), POST the JSON body

-          ```
-          { from, to, encodedFunctionCall, txFee, gasPrice, gas, nonce, relayerAddress, relayHubAddress }
+          ```js
+          {
+            from,
+              to,
+              encodedFunctionCall,
+              txFee,
+              gasPrice,
+              gas,
+              nonce,
+              relayerAddress,
+              relayHubAddress
+          }
           ```

           to